There are so many amazing things to do in San Diego with kids. You could spend a month exploring the city and still not see everything!

 There are so many attractions in San Diego to take your kids to.
 It can be overwhelming!
 We have put together our list of what our family enjoyed to help you narrow down your list and enjoy this fun city!

 The San Diego Seal Tour is a great way to get out and see the seals that the area is so well known for and also to go in a bus/boat!
 The tour is extra fun since you first start out in the boat on land.
-Yup you read that right the boat drives on the road and then drives straight into the water of the San Diego Bay.
+Yup, you read that right, the boat drives on the road and then drives straight into the water of the San Diego Bay.

-Prior to going into the water the guide does a great time telling you about the lakefront in San Diego and pointing out all of the points of interest.
-Then once in the water the information continues with a great overview of all the buildings and areas you pass as you head out to find the seals.
+Prior to going into the water the guide does a great job telling you about the lakefront in San Diego and pointing out all of the points of interest.
+Then, once in the water, the information continues with a great overview of all the buildings and areas you pass as you head out to find the seals.

 We all had so much fun being in the bus/boat and seeing the seals on this open air cruise on the Pacific Ocean!